-Every year, experts predict what’s going to happen in the year ahead, including things that will affect your money.
+Every year, experts predict what’s going to happen in the next 12 months, including things that will affect your money.
 For more than a decade, Money Talks News has been comparing some of those expert predictions with those of regular people — randomly selected folks we run into on the street — sometimes with surprising results.

 Here here’s how the prognostications of our interviewees stacked up for 2018.